German POWs in the Siege of Tsingtao

 POW camp

 Initially, 12 POW camps were established, including Kurume, but were later consolidated into six (Kurume, Nagoya, Narashino, Aonohara, Ninoshima, and Bando).
 Japan, which prided itself on being a first-class country after its victory in the Russo-Japanese War, made every effort to comply with international law and treated prisoners of war well in accordance with the Hague Land War Convention, which prohibited the mistreatment of prisoners of war.
-German POWs were paid the same salaries as Japanese generals and were compensated for their work.
-They were also allowed to exchange letters with their families outside Japan.

 And the German POWs included civilians with a wide variety of skills: merchants, teachers, musicians, bakers, confectioners, sausage makers, and many others.
 The German POWs spread their skills and culture to the local population and eventually to the whole country.
 For example, Beethoven’s Ninth Symphony, which is now sung at the end of the year in Japan, was introduced by German POWs and was first performed in Japan at the Bando Camp in Tokushima.
 The photo below shows German POWs at Nagoya Camp.
 They were holding musical instruments and enjoying musical activities.